michnardo/hello-vercel/README.md

 ## 🙌 Credits

-Created by Michnardo for My daughter Chloe and all curious kids.
+Created by Michnardo for My daughter Coco and all curious kids.